What’s In My Camera Bag?

 Three Epiphanie Bags: Belle, Lola and Stella

-I don’t carry or really care for purses … I carry pretty camera bags packed with all my gear, my iPhone, iPad and small wallet (my one girly allowance is lip gloss … which my six year old uses more than I do).
+I don’t carry or really care for purses … I carry pretty camera bags packed with all my gear, my iPhone, iPad and a small wallet (my one girly allowance is lip gloss, which my six-year-old uses more than I do).
 I love my Epiphanie bags.
 I have tried almost all the major brands out there.
 The ones I’ve purchased (and ended up either re-selling or returning) are mostly the “pretty” camera bags, but I started out with a very functional and very ugly, black Lowepro sling backpack.
 On family outings and sessions my husband will end up carrying my beautiful camera bag – thankfully he’s man enough to feel secure even while toting a bright turquoise “purse” with flower hair clips pinned to the side.
-He still begs me to please go back to the ugly, black backpack.
+He still begs me to please go back to the ugly, black backpack. 😉

 So, I was saying how I’ve tried all the bags out there over the years and I keep going back to Epiphanie.
 As I stated above, I like to carry the whole shebang around with me in my bag and also need to have my lens attached to my camera body so I can grab it at a moment’s notice.
-The Epiphanie bags give me everything I need … lots of room, plenty of customizable compartments for whatever my needs are, easy access to my camera so I can sneak it out in seconds for unexpected moments that beg to be captured and they are gorgeous.
-I’ve never talked with the company personally and don’t really do “sponsor” type partnerships because I don’t want my customers and fans to ever feel like I’ve “sold out” or am just trying to plug products to them, so I am sharing all this information out of a pure love for their product.
+The Epiphanie bags give me everything I need.
+They offer lots of room, plenty of customizable compartments for whatever my needs are, easy access to my camera so I can sneak it out in seconds for unexpected moments that beg to be captured and they are gorgeous.
+I’ve never talked with the company personally and don’t often do sponsor-type partnerships because I don’t want my customers and fans to ever feel like I’ve “sold out” or am just trying to plug products to them.
+I am sharing all this information out of a pure love for their product.